On the limitations of data-based price discrimination: Introduction

 Somewhat related, \cite{devanur2016sample} studies sample complexity of optimal pricing with ``side information''.
 In their ``signals model'' (Sections 5.1 and 5.3), there is a covariate (signal) $X \in [0,1]$, and the seller can condition the data-based reserve price on the covariate.
 For the single-buyer case (which would correspond to our 3PD problem), they derive upper and lower sample complexity bounds.
 Importantly, they assume that the true joint distribution $F_{Y,X}$ has the following property: larger values of $X$ are associated with larger values of $Y$ in the sense of first-order stochastic dominance of conditional distributions.
 In contrast, our 3PD setup imposes no assumptions about the relationship between the covariate $X$ and the valuation $Y$; meanwhile, our proposed $K$-market ERM strategy learns the relationship from the data.
-Moreover, our $K$-market ERM strategy attains the optimal rate of convergence in revenue deficiency (as described before), while the upper and lower bounds in \cite{devanur2016sample} have different rates, and hence, one cannot conclude whether these rates are optimal or not.
+Moreover, our $K$-market ERM strategy attains the optimal rate of convergence in revenue deficiency (as described before), while the upper and lower bounds in \cite{devanur2016sample} have different rates, and hence, the optimal sample size requirement is unclear.

-\paragraph{Organization of this paper.} The rest of the paper is organized as follows.
-Section \ref{sec:the setup} introduces the problem setup.
-Section \ref{sec:lower} presents the information-theoretic lower bounds for data-based pricing strategies.
-Section \ref{sec:upper} proposes the uniform ERM and the $K$-markets ERM strategies, and shows that they achieve the (inevitable) information-theoretic limitation up to a constant independent of the sample size.
-Section \ref{sec:numerical} exhibits the empirical and simulation results.
-Section \ref{sec: discussions} concludes the paper and discusses the broader connection of the insights from this paper with literature beyond empirical revenue maximization.
-Proofs are presented in Appendices A, B and C.